If booking hotels check out prices on line (booking.com, hotels,com, ebookers.ie) and then telephone hotel to negotiate

 Here's a blog of our visit...lots to see!

-Bon voyage! over 7 years agoAnswered by Janet E. Dore via Travellr.com
+Bon voyage! almost 8 years agoAnswered by Janet E. Dore via Travellr.com

 Depending on what level of accommodation you are looking for you can do quite well by staying a little outside the city centre.
 You can stay in B&Bs which tend to be cheaper than Hotels.
 Another good thing to keep in mind if you have planned your trip well and are doing public transport, flying can work out cheaper than the train.
 If you are heading down south, Kerry to Dublin and Cork to Dublin it can be far cheaper to fly with Ryanair, especially if you don’t have much luggage.
 If you are not too limited for time, there are public and private bus companies that go from the airport down the country. almost 8 years ago

 Hostels are definitely the way to go.
 Every hostel I've stayed at in Ireland (a lot) have been clean, relatively cheap, and had a great location.
 Try www.hostelworld.com or www.hostelbookers.com and have a look through each hostel's reviews.
 If you're up for an adventure I'd give couchsurfing a go as well.
 There are tons of open couches in Ireland and the people are so friendly here. www.couchsurfing.com just make sure you properly screen each profile and only stay with members that have hosted before and have references.
 Couchsurfing is free and lots of the time your host will show you around the city...but if you're interested in doing your own thing you're better off with a hostel.